 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hartsburg has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hartsburg a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Hartsburg doesn't have a public transportation system that people use for their commute.
+Hartsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hartsburg in 2022 was $26,554, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $106,216 for a family of four.
+The per capita income in Hartsburg in 2022 was $30,449, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $121,796 for a family of four.
+However, Hartsburg contains both very wealthy and poor people as well.

 The people who call Hartsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartsburg include German, Irish, Scottish, French, and English.
+Important ancestries of people in Hartsburg include German, French, Scottish, Irish, and English.

 The most common language spoken in Hartsburg is English.
 Other important languages spoken here include Italian and Tagalog.